Choreography and Music

 He has also worked as a choreographer in theatre, television and opera notably at The Royal Court Theatre for Motortown by Simon Stephens (2006), The Arsonists (2007), and for the National Theatre’s award winning production of Saint Joan (2007).
 In television Hofesh choreographed the hit dance sequence ‘Maxxie’s Dance’ for the opening of the second series of Channel 4’s popular drama Skins.
 In 2013 Shechter created the choreography for Nico Mulhy’s opera Two Boys at the Metropolitan Opera, New York.
 In 2014 he was Guest Director of Brighton Festival.
 He premiered a new work Untouchable (2015) for the Royal Ballet, at the Royal Opera House performed to a score co-composed by Hofesh and long-time collaborator, Nell Catchpole.
 Recently he choreographed Bartlett Sher’s new version of Fiddler on the Roof (2015) on Broadway and he was nominated for a Tony Award for the production’s choreography.
 His new creation, Clowns, for Nederlands Dans Theater premiered in April 2016.

-Hofesh is an Associate Artist of Sadler’s Wells and Hofesh Shechter Company is Resident Company at Brighton Dome.
+Hofesh Shechter was Guest Director of Brighton Festival in 2014 and is an associate artist of Sadler’s Wells Theatre.
+His Company are a Resident Company at Brighton Dome.